Brendan Langley: Professional career

+Pre-draft

 On December 8, 2016, it was announced that Langley accepted his invitation to play in the 2017 Senior Bowl.
 Throughout the week leading up to the Senior Bowl, Langley was impressive in practice and showed fluid movement and an ability to break quickly to the ball, but was unable to hang on to receptions during receiving drills.
-On January 27, 2017, Langley appeared in the 2017 Reese's Senior Bowl as part of Chicago Bears' head coach John Fox's North team.
+On January 27, 2017, Langley appeared in the 2017 Reese's Senior Bowl as part of Chicago Bears head coach John Fox's North team.
 Langley recorded three combined tackles and intercepted Tulane quarterback Antonio Pipkin as the North lost 16–15 to the South.
 Langley was one of 60 collegiate defensive backs to attend the NFL Scouting Combine in Indianapolis, Indiana.
 He completed all of the combine drills and finished first among all defensive backs in the bench press and tenth in the 40-yard dash.
 On March 23, 2017, Langley attended Lamar's pro day, but opted to stand on his combine numbers and only performed positional and coverage skills for team representatives and scouts from ten NFL teams.
 During the draft process, he had private visits and workouts with multiple teams, including the New England Patriots, Denver Broncos, New York Jets, Arizona Cardinals, Minnesota Vikings, and the Oakland Raiders.
 At the conclusion of the pre-draft process, Langley was projected to be a fourth to sixth round pick by NFL draft experts and analysts.
 Langley was ranked as the 24th best cornerback prospect in the draft by NFLDraftScout.com.

+Denver Broncos

-The Denver Broncos selected Langley in the third round with the 101st overall pick of the 2017 NFL Draft.
-Langley was the 18th cornerback selected in 2017, was the highest draft pick from Lamar since Tom Smiley in 1968, and was the first player drafted from Lamar in over 25 years (Tyrone Shavers, 1990 NFL Draft).
+The Broncos selected Langley in the third round with the 101st overall pick of the 2017 NFL draft.
+Langley was the 18th cornerback selected in 2017.
+He was the highest draft pick from Lamar since Tom Smiley in 1968, and was the first player drafted from Lamar in over 25 years (Tyrone Shavers, 1990 NFL draft).
 He was also only the 19th player selected from Lamar and the fourth highest draft pick in school history.

-On May 11, 2017, the Denver Broncos signed Langley to a four-year, $3.17 million contract that includes a signing bonus of $706,288.
+On May 11, 2017, the Broncos signed Langley to a four-year, $3.17 million contract that includes a signing bonus of $706,288.

 Throughout training camp, Langley competed for the job as the fourth cornerback on the depth chart against Taurean Nixon and Lorenzo Doss.
 Head coach Vance Joseph named Langley the fourth cornerback on depth chart and for the Broncos' dime packages.